-- Create an outcome-oriented agenda so it is clear what the purpose of the meeting is and what you hope to achieve in the meeting.
+Create an outcome-oriented agenda prior to the meeting so it is clear what the purpose of the meeting is and what you hope to achieve.
 Things to include in your agenda:

 To-dos/Action items from the previous meeting- Are they done?
 Do they require additional discussion?